17th Panzer Division: Order of battle in 1944

-The order of battle in 1944.
 The 63rd Panzergrenadier Regiment was disbanded in late 1944.
-The regiments first battalion replaced the third battalion of 40th Panzergrenadier Regiment.
+The regiment's first battalion became the third battalion of 40th Panzergrenadier Regiment.
 The second battalion of the 63rd Regiment became the second battalion of the 79th Panzer-Füsilier Regiment.
 The 297th Army Flak Battalion had only joined the division in 1943 and the Panzergrenadier Regiment had been called Schützen Regiment until July 1942.